hull/hull-node/README.md

 # Incoming data flow

 To get data into platform we need to use `traits` or `track` methods from `HullClient` (see details [here](https://github.com/hull/hull-client-node/#methods-for-user-or-account-scoped-instance)).
-When using `Hull.Connector` we have the client initialized in the correct context so we can use it right away.
+When using `Hull.Connector` we have the client initialized in the correct context so we can use it right away in side any HTTP request handler.

 Let's write the simplest possible HTTP endpoint on the connector to fetch some users: